ouuan/naive-ui/demo/pages/docs/customize-theme/enUS/index.md

 ## Theme Editor

-Naive-ui provides theme editor to help you edit theme and export the corresponding configuration.
+Naive-ui provides a theme editor to help you edit the theme and export the corresponding configuration.
 It can be placed inside `n-config-provider`.

 The theme editor is not included in global installation (`app.use(naive)`).
 You need to import it explicitly to use it